Snowflake-Labs/terraform-provider-snowflake/pkg/sdk/poc/README.md

   - example implementation - StringTyper implements Typer and all the KindOf... functions use StringTyper to return Typer easily - https://go.dev/play/p/TZZgSkkHw_M

 ##### Known issues
+- cannot re-generate when client.go is using generated interface
 - spaces in templates (especially nested validations)
 - request mapping fails (`.toOpts()`) when nested object is not optional (pointer) e.g.
 ```go